hiddenciphers/webdevblog/README.md

 3. **Styles**: The styles.css file provides styling for the entire blog, including header, links, and the centered image.
 Each blog post is styled as a card for improved readability.
 It uses a responsive design to ensure a good user experience on various devices.

+## Footer

+The footer is styled with the same dark background as the header and includes clickable icons linked to my various social media pages, such as Github, LinkedIn, X and Instagram.
+Additionally, there is a ProtonMail logo that serves as a mailto link, opening a new email to send directly to me.

 ## Hosting and Deployment

 - **GitHub**: The code is hosted on GitHub at [https://github.com/hiddenciphers/webdevblog](https://github.com/hiddenciphers/webdevblog).
 GitHub is used to version control the project and host the source code.